-The County has land area in all of the categories (High Segregation & Poverty to -Highest Resource), as identified on the TCAC/HCD Opportunity Map shown in Figure Figure 2021.
+The County has land area in all of the categories (High Segregation & Poverty to Highest Resource), as identified on the TCAC/HCD Opportunity Map.
 About 49 percent of the land area countywide is considered High or Highest Resource.
-Most of Tthe land area classified as Highest Resource category is located in the Cosumnes, Southeast and Delta portions of the County.
+Most of the land area classified as Highest Resource category is located in the

+Cosumnes, Southeast and Delta portions of the County.
 These areas are rural and do not comply with the AB 1397 criteria for lower-income sites as they lack sewer and water infrastructure, bus service, and proximity to commercial services.
-One site in the community of Rancho Murietta-Murieta is included in the lower-income sites inventory.
+One site in the community of Rancho Murietais included in the lower-income sites inventory.
 However, the remaining sites in these areas are on the above-moderate income level inventory and do not provide sites for the lower-income inventory.
 The High Resource category also presents a challenge for identifying lower-income sites.
 The land in this classification is located in the Southeast, Vineyard, Fair Oaks and Orangevale areas of the County.
-These areas have less access to bus service, water and sewer infrastructure and commercial services than the lower resource areas of the County making it difficult to comply with the AB\1397 criteria for lower-income sites.
-Figure 38 shows the TCAC/HCD Opportunity Map in relation to the County's Urban Policy Area (UPA), i.e. the area expected to receive urban services within the time-frame of the current General Plan (2005-2030).
-Areas outside the UPA, especially the Delta, Cosumnes, Southeast, portions of Natomas, Rio Linda-Elverta and Orangevale lack public sewer and water.
-Making these areas noncompliant with the AB 1397 criteria for siting lower income inventory.
-This map identifies the portions of the County that are expected to have urban services during the Housing Element period and presents a more realistic view of where potential development will occur in the County.
+These areas have less access to bus service, water and sewer infrastructure and commercial services than the lower resource areas of the County making it difficult to comply with the AB 1397 criteria for lower-income sites.